Rohansingh3001/project-kisan/README.md

-# AgriSaarthi - AI-Powered Farming Assistant 🌾
+#Agrosaathi - AI-Powered Farming Assistant 🌾

 **Your personal agronomist, market analyst, and government scheme navigator - all in your pocket, speaking your language.**